bbgotknack/nextbest/README.md

-This app is avaiable via streamlit at nextbest.streamlit.app It's purpose is to keep track of all media suggestions you get from your friends (movies, tv shows, books, podcasts...)
+This app is available via streamlit at nextbest.streamlit.app It's purpose is to keep track of all media suggestions you get from your friends (movies, tv shows, books, podcasts...)
 Then, as you rate their suggestions, the app with tell you which of your friends give the best suggestions, the most suggestions, and other social stats